subsquid/docs/reference/storage-calls.md

 # Storage calls

 It is sometimes impossible to extract the required data with only event and extrinsic data. `StorageContext` exposes direct queries of [runtime storage](https://docs.substrate.io/v3/runtime/storage/) items via RPC.

+## Generate Type-safe wrappers

 Typegen generates wrappers for fully type-safe storage calls which cover all historical runtime upgrades.

 To enable storage calls:

 - List fully qualified names of the storage items to the `storage` section of [typegen config](./../key-concepts/typegen.md)
 - Rerun typegen

 Here's an example of the typegen config:

 ```json
 {
   "outDir": "src/types",